This page gives you information on the legal system in Ireland.

 The first stage in making an amendment to the Constitution, under Article 46, is to initiate a Bill in the Dáil.
 This Bill must be passed by both Houses of the Oireachtas and must then be submitted in a referendum to the people for their affirmation or rejection.
-The proposal will be held to have been approved by the people if a majority of the votes cast are in favour of its enactment into law.
-A proposal put to referendum which is not to amend the Constitution will be vetoed where a majority of votes are against the proposal and the votes cast against the proposal amount to not less than one-third of the voters on the register.
-The Bill must be expressed as ‘An Act to amend the Constitution’ and must not contain any other proposal.
+According to Article 47(1) the proposal will be held to have been approved by the people if a majority of the votes cast are in favour of its enactment into law.
+Such Bill must be expressed as ‘An Act to amend the Constitution’ and must not contain any other proposal.
 If approved by the people, the President must sign the Bill and it ‘shall be duly promulgated by the President as a law.’

 The first step in making primary legislation is usually for a Bill to be initiated in either House of the Oireachtas.
 Every Bill initiated in the Dáil must be sent to the Seanad for consideration and amendments may be made which the Dáil is obliged to consider.
 However, if a Bill is initiated and passed in the Seanad, and is subsequently amended by the Dáil, it is deemed to have been initiated by the Dáil and must return to the Seanad for consideration.